 - Physical health concerns, such as trouble sleeping, tension or pain, and headaches

 However, all these outcomes can be treatable.
 To cope with the effects of bullying, you might try utilizing self-care techniques, finding new environments where bullying isn’t tolerated, making positive connections, and asking for support from medical and mental health providers.

 Therapy Can Help

 Bullying is not the fault of the person who experiences it, but it can have lasting impacts.
 If you’ve been bullied, it’s possible to move forward.
-Therapy can help with concerns related to bullying, self-esteem, stress, difficulty at work or school, family issues, and mental health conditions like anxiety disorders, PTSD, and depression.
+Therapy can help with concerns related to bullying, such as low self-esteem, stress, difficulty at work or school, family issues, and mental health conditions like anxiety disorders, PTSD, and depression.
 In fact, cognitive behavioral therapy (CBT) is regarded as one of the most effective therapies in addressing the emotional distress caused by bullying.
 While CBT used to involve visiting a professional’s office, now individuals can get CBT online.
 And online therapy has been proven as effective as in-person therapy.
 Plus, it’s more convenient.